ministryofjustice/fb-automated-tests/readme.md

 #### Setting up environment variables for the email testing service

 Rename `.env.sample` to `.env` and fill in the [mailosaur](https://mailosaur.com/) secrets accordingly.
-On CircleCI, these secrets have been entered as environment variables [through the app](https://circleci.com/gh/ministryofjustice/fb-automated-tests/edit#env-vars)
+On CircleCI, these secrets have been entered as environment variables [through the app](https://circleci.com/gh/ministryofjustice/fb-automated-tests/edit#env-vars).
+This also appies to the Notify number and API key

 * `EMAIL_SERVICE_API_KEY` is the API key which you can get from the dashboard
 * `EMAIL_SERVICE_SERVER_ID` is the mailbox server ID which you can get from the dashboard
+* `NOTIFY_API_KEY` is the API key for [Notify](https://www.notifications.service.gov.uk)
+* `NOTIFY_PHONE_NUMBER` is the receiving phone number assigned to us by [Notify](https://www.notifications.service.gov.uk)

 If these values are not provided, the tests will skip the email checking - it is also possible to disable the email checks explicitly by setting

 * `SKIP_EMAIL`

+### IMPORTANT: Mailosaur & Notify

+Annoyingly, we are only on a trial Mailosaur plan which expires after a month.
+When you create a new account, you must reset the `EMAIL_SERVICE_API_KEY` and `EMAIL_SERVICE_SERVER_ID`.

+This also effects [Notify](https://www.notifications.service.gov.uk) as our testing account requires any emails or phone numbers we wish to message to be whitelisted.
+When you create a new [mailosaur](https://mailosaur.com/) account, you must whitelist the new email address otherwise Notify will not send emails to it.

+You can see how email addresses are built in the [generateEmailAddress()](https://github.com/ministryofjustice/fb-automated-tests/blob/master/utils/email-service.js#L16) function.

 ### Writing a new test